alistairdunn1/scala/Readme.md

 ## Creating Complete Age-Length Keys

-The `create_alk()` function addresses a common problem in fisheries analysis: incomplete age-length keys that don't cover all length bins present in your length composition data.
+The `create_alk()` function addresses a common problem in fisheries analysis: incomplete age-length keys that don't cover all length bins present in the length composition data.

 ### Key Features